petershintech/HydroRefStations.jl/README.md

 ````

-If you want to check data types of yearly data,
+If you want to check data types at the annual time scale,

 ````julia
 julia> hrs.data_types["year"]